 “The Cathedral” by Auguste Rodin

 “The Cathedral” was modeled by Auguste Rodin and depicts two right hands whose fingers are about to touch.
 The sculpture creates an intimate space between the hands.
 The “Cathedral” was reproduced many times by Rodin.
 In stone and bronze and every time one element stayed the same, the sculpture is made up of two right hands, each belonging to two different individuals.
 This masterpiece was entitled “The Ark of the Covenant” before being named “The Cathedral.”
-In the “Two Hands” plaster version there is an inscribed “Hands of Rodin and Rose Beuret,” which suggest that these hands are the hands of Rodin, the sculptor, and his lover.
+In the “Two Hands” plaster version, there is an inscribed “Hands of Rodin and Rose Beuret,” which suggests that these hands are the hands of Rodin, the sculptor, and his lover.